Analysis | The Republicans who won’t be speaking at the convention, and what that says about the GOP

-But the speaker lineup at this week’s Republican National Convention underscores the fractures among the party’s current elected officials, especially as it faces the possibility that it won’t have Trump leading them this time next year and that tying themselves to him could also cost them their jobs.
+But the speaker lineup the Trump campaign announced for this week’s Republican National Convention underscores the fractures among the party’s elected officials, especially as it faces the possibility that it won’t have Trump leading them this time next year and that tying themselves to him could also cost them their jobs.

 Not speaking for the second time at a convention nominating Trump is the only living past Republican president, George W. Bush — a break from tradition.
 (All three past Democratic presidents offered remarks at that party’s convention last week.)

 We also won’t see a ton of Republican senators and House lawmakers who are running for reelection in potentially competitive races.
 Republican senators running for reelection from swing states for both the White House and the Senate — such as Colorado, Arizona, North Carolina, Georgia and Maine — won’t be making an appearance to speak on behalf of Trump.
-A number of them have started running ads that don’t mention Trump in any way.
+A number of them have started running ads that don’t mention Trump.

-It’s a drastic difference from the past three and a half years, when these senators did their best to hug Trump and his policies.
+There could be more who join to the list of speakers we know so far, but without substantial additions to the roster, it shows a drastic difference from the past three and a half years.
+These senators have done their best to hug Trump and his policies.
 They are well aware that the president’s base is particularly loyal to Trump — and particularly unforgiving to those who cross him.

-But at the same time, many of these lawmakers are facing a difficult political reality in which Trump’s popularity is sinking in their states, largely because of concerns about how the president and his administration have failed to get the coronavirus pandemic under control.
+But at the same time, many of these lawmakers are facing a difficult political reality in which Trump’s popularity is sinking in their states, largely because of concerns about how the president and his administration have failed to get the novel coronavirus pandemic under control.
 Voters also give the president poor marks on his handling of racial relations, which is unhelpful to senators representing increasingly diverse suburbs, especially in Southern states.

 The conclusion is not to speak prominently at the president’s convention, which would almost certainly make it to their Democratic challengers’ TV ads.
 The one exception to this is Sen. Joni Ernst (R) in Iowa, who is in Republican leadership and facing a tough reelection but has apparently calculated that speaking will help her.